hooh-hooah/hooh-hooah.github.io/tutorials/chara-gloves.md

 Then you're good to go.
 Press the big green button and to build the mod.

-It depends on your mod size, but it will play a nice sound to notify the packing is done after a few seconds or minutes.

 ### Test In-Game

 Test your clothes working in-game.